VaishnaviHire/Quote-Retrieval/README.md

 - Output is written in files , which are stored in `Results` folder.
 - Every file in this directory corresponds to a single query.
 - The csv contains query, document retrieved, DCG, NDCG scores , human relevance score and model rankings.
+- Following are the columns in each csv file :
+  1. Query : query text for the given task
+  2. URL :  Link to the document retrieved by the query
+  3. score : Calculated Query Liklihood Score from Baseline Model
+  4. Ranking : Relevance score by Humans
+  5. QL_rank : Rank of the document estimated by the model using score
+  6. DCG : Discounted Cumulative Gain for the retrieved documents
+  7. NDCG : Normalized Discounted Cumulative Gain